zakirullin/cognitive-load/README.md

 I myself was a passionate advocate of Onion Architecture for years.
 I used it here and there and encouraged other teams to do so.
 The complexity of our projects went up, the sheer number of files alone had doubled.
 It felt like we were writing a lot of glue code.
 On ever changing requirements we had to make changes across multiple layers of abstractions, it all became tedious. `🤯`

-Jumping from call to call to read along and figure out what goes wrong and what is missing is a vital requirement to quickly solve problem.
+Jumping from call to call to read along and figure out what goes wrong and what is missing is a vital requirement to quickly solve a problem.
 With this architecture’s layer uncoupling it requires an exponential factor of extra, often disjointed, traces to get to the point where the failure occurs.
 Every such trace takes space in our limited working memory. `🤯`

 This architecture was something that made intuitive sense at first, but every time we tried applying it to projects it made a lot more harm than good.
 In the end, we gave it all up in favour of the good old dependency inversion principle. **No port/adapter terms to learn, no unnecessary layers of horizontal abstractions, no extraneous cognitive load.**